Zhang-Each/Zhang-Each.github.io/_pages/about.md

 - *2024.05*:  😄 We pre-print two papers about [knowledge pre-training for diverse downstream tasks](https://arxiv.org/abs/2405.13085) and [mixture of modality knowledge experts in multi-modal knowledge graph](https://arxiv.org/abs/2405.16869).
 - *2024.05*: 🎉 Our paper about Knowledgeable Alignment for LLMs has been accepted by [ACL 2024](https://2024.aclweb.org/) (Findings).
 - *2024.03*: 🎉 [Our paper](https://www.techrxiv.org/doi/pdf/10.36227/techrxiv.171259566.60211714) about multi-modal knowledge graph completion is accepted by [SIGIR 2024](https://sigir-2024.github.io/index.html).
-- *2024.02*: 🎉 [One paper](https://arxiv.org/abs/2402.15444) about multi-modal knowledge graph completion is accepted by [LREC-COLING 2024](https://lrec-coling-2024.org/).
-- *2024.02*: 😄 We pre-print our survey paper [Knowledge Graphs Meet Multi-Modal Learning: A Comprehensive Survey](http://arxiv.org/abs/2402.05391).
-- *2023.12*: 😄 I join Ant Group for a research intern, focusing on knowledge pre-training for recommender systems.

 # 🌟 Preprints